 State of Alaska

 Processing lead times vary, but in general, it takes several weeks to get your LLC certificate back from the Secretary of State’s office.
-You can expedite your filing by enclosing an extra $150 fee.
+Note: The expected processing time can be delayed greater than 15 business days if you mail your filling between October to February.